-Faithfulness Proper.
+Faithful-11088 Proper.

-- John i. repenting of their sin, and confessing it, are assured that He is faithful and just to forgive us our sins.
-Believers oppressed by the weariness of the way, and their own instability, are reminded 2 Thess. that The Lord is faithful, Who shall stablish you, and keep you from will.
-The spinta encouraged to ensure to perfect believer of believer of believer. - iii.
-3. evil.
-The saints, encouraged to aspire to perfect holiness of body 1 Thess.v. and soul and spirit, are assured that faithful is He that calleth you. - 24.
-Who also will do it.
+repenting of their sin, and confessing it, are assured that He is 1 John i.
+9. faithful and just to forgive us our sins.
+Believers oppressed by the weariness of the way, and their own instability, are reminded that The Lord is faithful, Who shall stablish you, and guard you from 2 Thees. iii.
+3. the evil one.
+We are encouraged to aspire to perfect holiness of body and soul and spirit, are assured that faithful is He that calleth you, 1 Thees, v.
+24. Who also will do it.
 These passages carry the Divine fidelity into the entire process of personal salvation from beginning to end.
 It is remarkable that this attribute is never expressly connected with the fulfilment of the Divine threatenings, though equally applicable to them.
 Hence, though we have located it in the family of Righteousness or justice, it forms the transition to the other and more gracious family of Love.